15 Data Analyst Interview Questions and Answers

 How would you describe yourself as a data analyst?

-What they’re really asking: Do you understand the role and its value to the company?
+What they’re really asking: Do you understand the role and the value data analysts bring to the company?

 Outline the main tasks of a data analyst: identify, collect, clean, analyse, and interpret.
 Talk about how these tasks can lead to better business decisions, and be ready to explain the value of data-driven decision-making.